altertek/website/_i18n/en/legal.md

 # Cookies
 Altertek.org does not use any cookies
 It is possible that the services hosted by Altertek use technical and/or login cookies, please consult their terms of use.

+# Third parties
+Here is the list of our used third parties:
+- [Helloasso](https://www.helloasso.com/) : Solution allowing associations and clubs to receive payments over the Internet

 # Advertising
 Altertek does not include any external advertising and has no intention of implementing any such advertising in the future.